 She looked up and a shy smile lit her face, "Lee!"

 "Amanda," he replied sitting down opposite.
 The waiter came over and Lee ordered himself the same.
 He stirred the dark liquid thoughtfully and looked up at her, "Amanda-" he began.

 "It's all right," she said softly.

 He ran a hand across his face, "No, no it isn't.
-I should have paid more attention – gods, my brain feels like swiss cheese."
+I should have paid more attention – gods, my brain feels like it's been through the wringer."

 "But it wasn't you," Amanda said softly, "not the real you anyway."

 "Part of it must have been," he looked down at his cup.

 "You fought it," she replied, "even I could see that.
 Me having that toy was just luck."